CyberScions/tw2inky/README.md

 2) Update the SEARCH_COUNT variable with a max results limit.

-3) Execute the script
+3) Execute the script: ./tw2inky.py
-./tw2inky.py